-The evaluation period for the annual review is August or Jan to May for first year students (coinciding with their starting term), and May to May for all other students.
-Each student is responsible for completing Sections A and B, and then forwarding the form electronically to their advisor in advance of the review meeting.
-The student's advisor will complete Section C and review it with the student at the annual review meeting.
+The evaluation period for the annual review is May (or starting date) to May.
+Each student is responsible for completing Sections A and B, and then forwarding it electronically with a curriculum vita (CV) to their advisor in advance of the review meeting.
 The student is responsible for arranging the annual review meeting.
-Annual reviews must be completed and submitted to Deb Marsh, Academic Coordinator, by Tuesday, May 15, 2012.
+The student's advisor will complete Sections C and D and review them with the student at the annual review meeting.
+Both parties will complete Section E (if applicable).
+Annual reviews must be completed and submitted (including CV) to Debra Marsh, Academic Coordinator, by Friday, May 23, 2014.